joefallon/phpcache/README.md

 By [Joe Fallon](http://blog.joefallon.net)

-Normally, cache entries are invalidated using one of two methods:
+Normally, cache entries are invalidated using one of three methods:

 1. The cache entry is explicitly removed via a call to a `remove()` method of some sort.